Showing 1-20 of 182 products

 Software related to the ERP market

-There are several software categories that are related to ERP, whether as a subset of the software or a standalone system that focuses on a core component.
+Several software categories are related to ERP, whether as a subset of the software or a stand-alone system that focuses on a core component.
 They include:

-- Cloud ERP software: Allows large businesses to manage and track resources and information across various departments and segments with tools delivered through cloud-based deployment, including business intelligence, inventory management, customer relationship management (CRM) and human resources.
+- Cloud-based ERP system: Allows large businesses to manage and track resources and information across various departments and segments with tools delivered through cloud-based deployment, including business intelligence, inventory management, CRM, and HR.

-- Manufacturing software: Provides functionality to plan and execute projects from beginning to end, while automating materials planning, production tracking and scheduling and product lifecycle management.
+- Manufacturing software: Provides functionality to plan and execute manufacturing projects from beginning to end by automating materials planning, production tracking and scheduling, and product lifecycle management, among others.

-- Supply chain management software: Software for managing the entire spectrum of supply chain activities, from sourcing to distribution.
-It enables the automation of time-consuming processes such as procurement and warehouse picking, and enables a data-driven approach to supply chain management.
+- Supply chain management software: Manages the entire spectrum of supply chain activities, from sourcing to distribution.
+It enables the automation of time-consuming processes, such as procurement and warehouse picking, and enables a data-driven approach to supply chain management.

-- Human resources software: Helps business owners, recruiters and HR departments attract, hire, manage and develop employees.
-Applications like payroll and time and attendance can streamline operational needs while performance and learning management systems can optimize worker engagement and productivity.
+- HR software: Helps business owners, recruiters, and HR departments attract, hire, manage, and develop employees.
+Applications such as payroll and attendance management can streamline operational needs, while performance and learning management can optimize worker engagement and productivity.

 Software Advice uses reviews from real software users to highlight the top-rated ERP Software products in North America.